Rethinking Mentoring Workshop Series

 Designed for the Complexity of Academic Life

-The program recognizes that mentoring needs vary widely across disciplines, career stages, and individual circumstances—and provides adaptable tools to support a range of mentoring relationships.
+The series recognizes that mentoring needs vary widely across disciplines, career stages, and individual circumstances—and provides adaptable tools to support a range of mentoring relationships.

 Related Services